-The information contained in this management information circular (the "Circular") is furnished in connection with the solicitation of proxies from holders of common shares ("Shares") of Centerra Gold Inc. ("Centerra" or the "Company").
-These proxies will be used at the annual general meeting of shareholders of the Company to be held on Tuesday, May 11, 2021 at 11:00 a.m.
-(Toronto time) or any adjournment or postponement thereof (the "Meeting"), for the purposes set forth in the accompanying Notice of Meeting.
-The Meeting will be held in a virtual only format, which will be conducted via live audio webcast at https://web.lumiagm.com/444191289.
+The information contained in this management information circular (the "Circular") is furnished in connection with the solicitation of proxies from holders of common shares ("Shares") in the capital of Centerra Gold Inc. ("Centerra" or the "Company").
+These proxies will be used at the annual general meeting of shareholders of the Company to be held on September 22, 2022 at 11:00 a.m.
+(Toronto time) or any adjournment or postponement thereof (the "Meeting"), for the purposes set forth in the accompanying notice of meeting.
+The Meeting will be held in a virtual only format, which will be conducted via live audio webcast at https://web.lumiagm.com/489253739.
 Shareholders will not be able to physically attend the Meeting.
 For a summary of how shareholders may attend the Meeting online, see "Attending and Voting at the Virtual Meeting" below.